 If there are two things I absolutely love right now for weddings, it is geometric-everything and succulents.
 With spring right around the corner, I cannot wait to get my hands on some fresh succulent plants for my porch.
-I’ve been busy keeping my orchids alive all winter and, I’m proud to also report that my succulent plants are also faring well.
+I’ve been busy keeping my orchids alive all year — even through the winter — I’m proud to also report that my succulent plants are also faring well.

 Orchids are tough, but succulents are oh-so-easy! *hands in the air*